CornellILCI/ILCI-CIAP-Workshops/README.md

 # ILCI Workshops
 ## Overview

-The ILCI Workshops repository contains the materials for the workshops organized Innovation Lab for Crop Improvement (ILCI) Genomics and Breeding Informatics teams.
-Visit the corresponding workshop folder to access the materials for each workshop.
+This repository contains materials for the workshops organized by the Innovation Lab for Crop Improvement (ILCI) Genomics and Breeding Informatics teams.
+Visit the corresponding workshop folder to get started.

 ## Workshops